 Bristol Myers Squibb $141.65 billion

-BMS enjoyed an astronomical 63% revenue boost, with sales totaling $42.5 billion in 2020 as the fruits of the Celgene megamerger began to emerge.
+BMS enjoyed an astronomical 63% revenue boost, with sales totaling $42.5 billion in 2020 as the fruits of the Celgene megamerger began to emerge, making it one of the successful biopharma companies.
 Its CEO and board chair, Giovanni Caforio, M.D., enjoyed a 7% salary raise, taking home an astronomical $20.15 million.
 BMS is not without its challenges, however, as blockbuster multiple myeloma drug, REVLIMID®, will lose some of its exclusivity in 2022.
 The company hopes to combat any losses with drugs like multiple sclerosis drug Zeposia, which received the first FDA approval after the Celgene merger, in March 2020.
 Zeposia is estimated to reap $1.598 billion by 2024.
 BMS took a hit on Friday as Opdivo failed to maintain accelerated approval in liver cancer.

 Amgen $140.75 billion